IntersectMBO/cardano-base/cardano-crypto-tests/bls12-381-test-vectors/README.md

 ## Test vectors for BLS
 This is a rust script to generate test vectors for the following:
 - Using [bls12_381](https://github.com/zkcrypto/bls12_381)
   - Pairing properties
   - Elliptic curve operations
   - Deserialization/decompression
-    - BLS signature with `aug` and `dst`.
+- Using [blst](https://github.com/supranational/blst) bindings from [bls12_381](https://github.com/zkcrypto/bls12_381) BLS signature with `aug` and `dst`.
   The results are in hex encoding and stored under the folder `test_vectors`.

 ### 1- Test vectors for pairing properties
 The properties to be tested: